Women in Architecture 1 : First Thoughts

 All occupations, of course, should be gender-neutral.
 Much as we hate to say it, we are led to conclude that women often get a raw deal in their education in architecture school, and in their careers in architectural practice.
 You should also take a look at Part 2 of this article, in which we come to a very, very reluctant conclusion.

 Don't send us a nasty email about how we discourage women from entering architecture.
 We have no intention of doing so.
 Exactly the opposite, in fact.
 We think that the architectural studio and profession is unfriendly to women.
 As you can read below, so do a number of female architecture academics.
-For a contrary opinion, you can read this email from a female architecture student who believes that women suffer no handicap whatever.

 We aren't saying don't study architecture, as others have wilfully misinterpreted us.
 Just warning you to bring your sunscreen rather than your snowboots.